OfficeDev/Microsoft-Teams-Samples/samples/connector-todo-notification/csharp/README.md

 urlFragment: officedev-microsoft-teams-samples-connector-todo-notification-csharp
 ---

-# Microsoft Teams Sample Connector
+# Microsoft Teams Sample Connector Todo

 This application simulates a real task management system and allows users to create and view tasks.
 The content is randomly generated to simulate how notification can be sent into Microsoft Teams channel using connector.